Janis Bradley, M.A.

 Elizabeth Arps, M.S.

-Manager of Research & Public Policy Services
+Director of Research & Public Policy

 Ms. Arps attained a B.A. in Biology in 2010, during which she worked at the college’s field station caring for endangered waterfowl.
 During college, she also interned at animal shelters and sanctuaries, and traveled abroad extensively, all of which broadened her interest in studying a wide variety of animal welfare issues.
 Ms. Arps was able to explore those interests as she pursued a M.S. in Animals and Public Policy from Tufts Cummings School of Veterinary Medicine in 2011, where her thesis focused on the effects of a local dog breed-specific ordinance.
 She also spent time volunteering at feral cat clinics and with orphaned wildlife through the school’s wildlife rehabilitation clinic.
 Ms. Arps was delighted to join the National Canine Research Council in 2012, where she applies her background in science and policy to the benefit of both humans and dogs.